CodeLikeAyush/Cafe-Management-System/README.md

 ```

-Create a `.env` file and add these contents to the file:
+Create a `.env` file in root directory of the project(Note: root directory has files such as: `package.json` etc. ) and add these contents to the file:
 (Note: add your own credentials the below shown is just for reference.
 Dont change key of the environment variables)

 ```bash